Andrea Frank

 PORTS AND SHIPS, 2004 - 2008

-Despite the expansion of air transport in the last half century, global trade still moves mainly by sea, as it has for centuries.
-Ports and Ships illuminates the invisible global network of vessels crisscrossing the seas, delivering goods, and connecting continents.
-These colossal ships, signed by time and their rough maritime environment, radiate a multi-faceted beauty and melancholy.
-They are the aging, noble beasts of transport that serve our thoroughly modern desires to send, receive, and consume at a rate that is increasingly better, cheaper, and faster.
+This series illuminates the invisible global network of vessels crisscrossing the seas, delivering goods, and connecting continents.
+These colossal ships, signed by time and their rough maritime environment, are the aging, noble beasts of transport that serve our thoroughly modern desires to send, receive, and consume at a rate that is increasingly better, cheaper, and faster.

 In this current wave of globalization, the demands of modern shipping have forced ports to adapt to the growing appetite for volume and speed in sea trade.
+As the global shipping environment has been standardized, the color of the air and sea are ofthen the only subtle remaining indicators of place.
 Capturing on film the points of origin and destination of these worldtraveling vessels is the conceptual axis on which this project revolves.

 Ports visited for this series include Venice, Rotterdam, Athens, Marseille, Barcelona, Miami, New York, Boston, Singapore, Laem Chabang, and Saigon.